If you want to enhance the performance of your laptop, or extend the lifespan of an old PC, then consider installing a new SSD.

 Helpful tip

-Part 2: Install the SSD
+Part 3: Install your NVMe SSD

 1. Shut down your system